-Not all cardiac conditions can be detected by an ECG analysis and many potentially detectable conditions are not always present, or may be transitory and not present in a specific ECG recording.
+Not all cardiac conditions can be detected by an ECG analysis and many potentially detectable conditions are not always present or may be transitory and not present in a specific ECG recording.
+When a baseline ECG shows prolonged QRS durations, large amplitude T waves and low amplitude P waves, these morphological abnormalities can confound proprietary arrhythmia detection algorithms, potentially leading to missed diagnoses or false positives.
+It's prudent to emphasize that despite algorithmic limitations, the raw ECG recordings remain valuable when interpreted by qualified healthcare professionals with expertise in electrocardiography.
+This type of limitation is common across many ambulatory ECG recording and algorithm systems, where edge cases and severe abnormalities often fall outside the reliable detection parameters.
 The symptoms, physical exam, patient / family history and additional information are critical for a clinician's overall assessment of a patient's cardiac health.